Skip to content

 An 11.6-mile loop through the conifer forests and aspen groves surrounding Leadville takes visitors on a trip through the region’s abundant mining history, while offering views of some of Colorado’s highest peaks and the city of Leadville below.
 The Mineral Belt Trail presents challenges: Unlike many rail-trails, this one maintains a fairly steep average grade of 3%, with a maximum of 5%.
 And at 2 miles in elevation above sea level, the sun’s rays are intense and the air is thin.
 Even Coloradans can have difficulty with the reduced oxygen levels; outdoor rec stores in the historic city proudly offer bottled oxygen for sale!
 Take it easy, though, and you’ll be rewarded with a beautiful trail experience at any time of year; the trail is groomed in winter for cross-country skiing, snowshoeing and fat-tire mountain biking.

-TRAIL OF THE MONTH: Colorado’s Mineral Belt Trail (October 2018)
+Related: Colorado’s Mineral Belt Trail

 Manitou Incline